psoglav/progrez/README.md

 # :globe_with_meridians: Progrez
 Heya!
-Here are the beautiful python progress bar and typewriter!
+I present you the beautiful progress bar and the typewriter!

 ![Alt Text](https://s8.gifyu.com/images/2020-10-25-15-46-53.gif)